SpiderOak/nimbus.io/docs/administrators_guide.rst

 TODO explain how to create node config scripts based on the templates created by the cluster simulator.

+Place the config file on each storage node as `/etc/default/nimbus.io`.
+(You can put it somewhere else if you like, but this is the location that all the sample run scripts look for it.)

 Setup Service Supervision And Run Scripts
 -----------------------------------------

-We use `runit <http://smarden.org/runit/>`_ for running Nimbus.io services with supervision, but any similar service management system can work.
+We enjoy `runit <http://smarden.org/runit/>`_ for running Nimbus.io services with supervision, but any similar service management system can work.
+Service supervision handles automatically restarting services if they crash.

-TODO add sample run scripts
+In the Nimbus.io source tree, there's an `etc/service` directory that contains sample run scripts for each of the services that need to run on a storage node.

 Connecting Nimbus.io clients to your own site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^